-Twitter Lets You Target Millions of Users Who May Like the N-Word
+Twitter Lets You Target Ads to Millions of People Who Use the N-Word

 CESSPOOL

-Twitter Lets You Target Millions of Users Who May Like the N-Word
+Twitter Lets You Target Ads to Millions of People Who Use the N-Word

 Facebook got in hot water after it was found to let people target anti-Semites.
 Twitter reaches far more people, with some of the worst terms in the English language.